Urethane casting vs. injection molding

 Two of today’s most common manufacturing methods are urethane casting and injection molding.
 Both involve adding molten plastics into molds to create parts, but one or the other may be preferable for use with different applications and production run volumes.
-In this piece, we’ll discuss how they work, the differences between the two, and the types of parts best suited for each process.
+We’ll discuss how both processes work, the differences between the two, and the types of parts best suited for each process.

-The process of urethane casting, sometimes called vacuum casting, begins with creating a master pattern, which is essentially a 1:1 replica of the final part that can be 3D printed or CNC machined.
+Urethane casting is a versatile approach to plastics.
+Sometimes called vacuum casting, urethane casting begins with creating a master pattern, which is essentially a 1:1 replica of the final part that can be 3D printed or CNC machined.
 The pattern is then placed in a sealed box, covered in liquid silicone, and allowed to cure.
 Once set, the block of silicone is cut in half, freeing the master pattern.
 At this point, the mold is ready for use.

 To create parts, urethane casting resin — typically a polyurethane material that mimics the physical properties of the production-grade plastics used in injection molding — is poured into the mold and cured in ovens.

 The versatility of the silicone mold-making process allows manufacturers to create parts featuring different colors, textures, shapes, and mechanical properties with highly detailed surface finishes.
 In many cases, urethane casting produces parts that are as strong — if not stronger than — parts made with injection molding, with greater abrasion and chemical resistance as well.